 Some people suspect the “definite plan” to be an act of God and others believe it to be a work of chance.
 Both these views or assertions cannot be established by empirical proof.
 However, we can establish facts based on where the evidence leads.
 While proof is something that establishes an absolute fact, leaving no room for doubt, evidence refers to a fact or situation that suggests something might be true.
 So, while proof is about facts, evidence is expressed in terms of probability.
-When different facts seem to be consistent in support of an observation, we say there is evidence.
+When facts seem to be consistent with observations, we say there is evidence.

-In centuries gone by scientists and the general public found it reasonable to believe that a supernatural being that transcends time and space created the universe.
-However, today we find ourselves in a world which is increasingly becoming agnostic and ridicules faith to be “a process of non-thinking” which requires believing things in the absence of evidence.
-But, as some serious agnostics have also observed, this assertion is more of straw man and caricaturing what should be a serious discussion; it should be well-known that serious believers have a word for the kind of belief that disregards evidence; it is called blind faith.
-True faith on the other hand is defined in the Bible as “the substance of things hoped for, the evidence of things not seen” (Hebrews 11:1).
+True faith, as defined in Scripture, is “the substance of things hoped for, the evidence of things not seen” (Heb.
+11:1).
 This faith does not flourish on ignorance but knowledge of evidence.
-Rather than believing for the sake of it, one has to have understanding before believing: “Through faith we understand that the worlds were framed by the word of God, so that things which are seen were not made of things which do appear” – Hebrews 11:3.
+Thus, rather than believing for the sake of it, one has to have understanding before believing: “Through faith we understand that the worlds were framed by the word of God, so that things which are seen were not made of things which do appear” (Heb.11:3).